 Make ahead and reheating

-This recipe is best when served immediately after it's made.
-If you have to reheat, I recommend placing the veal in a baking dish covered with foil and reheat at about 300°F for a few minutes.
+This recipe is best when served immediately right after it's made.
+If you must reheat, I recommend placing the veal in a baking dish covered with foil and reheat at about 300°F for a few minutes.

 This pairs beautifully with starches like pasta, rice or potatoes.
-Add a side of fresh green beans, Brussels sprouts, asparagus or broccoli and you've got a delicious, well-balanced meal.
+Add a crisp green salad, a side of fresh green beans, Brussels sprouts, asparagus or broccoli and you've got a delicious, quick and easy, well-balanced meal!

-Veal Scallopini is an easy, yet elegant dish suitable for a busy weeknight or special occasion!
+Veal Scallopini with piccata sauce is an easy, yet elegant dish suitable for a busy weeknight or special occasion!

 If you make this recipe, please scroll down and leave a rating and comment!
 I love to hear from you!